-Celebrity couples tend to fall into two camps.
+Celebrity couples tend to fall into one of two camps.

-There are the public and very online pairs that roast each other on social media, work through marriage problems on their podcasts and take to YouTube to divulge their origin stories.
-They talk about date nights and their partner's penchant for buying flowers just because or leaving love notes in the medicine cabinet and it's all very sweet and gives us a reason to comment #goalssssss and instruct our significant others to step up their game.
+There are the public and very online pairs that roast each other on social media, work through marriage problems on their shared podcasts and take to YouTube to divulge their origin stories.
+They talk about date nights and their partner's penchant for buying flowers just because or leave love notes in the medicine cabinet.
+It's all very sweet and gives us a reason to comment #goalssssss and instruct our significant others to step up their game.

 And then there are those who feel they've turned over a certain portion of their private lives to fans and that their relationship is the one thing that they can keep to themselves.
 They rarely offer personal anecdotes in interviews, shut down any line of questioning that could lead to their romance and wouldn't dare subject themselves to a shared red carpet stroll.

-Save for a few public displays of Instagram-ing (perhaps a post for his birthday today?) and the occasional joint step-and-repeat, Hilarie Burton and Jeffrey Dean Morgan fit squarely into category number two.
-Before they revealed in 2010 that they had welcomed their first child, son Gus, now 10, no one had any idea One Tree Hill's Peyton Sawyer was even dating Denny Duquette from Grey's Anatomy.
+Save for a few public displays of Instagram-ing and the occasional joint step-and-repeat, Hilarie Burton and Jeffrey Dean Morgan fit squarely into category number two.
+Before they revealed in 2010 that they had welcomed their first child, son Gus, no one had any idea One Tree Hill's Peyton Sawyer was even dating Denny Duquette from Grey's Anatomy.

-And up until last fall, when the couple released a few select photos from their intimate, early October vows, everyone had kinda assumed The Walking Dead's Negan had already quietly married his love of a decade.
+And up until fall 2019, when the couple released a few select photos from their intimate, early October vows, everyone had kinda assumed The Walking Dead's Negan had already quietly married his love of a decade.

-At some point in 2014, a rumor began that the duo, who'd taken to using husband and wife as pet names, had gotten secretly hitched.
-And the premise seemed reasonable enough that everyone just ran with it, including the 54-year-old and his future bride, 37.
-"For years, publications have reported that we got married in 2014 or 2015 and that I've been married and divorced before," she wrote in her Instagram reveal.
+At some point in 2014, a rumor began that the duo, who'd taken to using "husband" and "wife" as pet names, had gotten secretly hitched.
+And the premise seemed reasonable enough that everyone just ran with it, including the 55-year-old and his future bride, 38.
+"For years, publications have reported that we got married in 2014 or 2015 and that I've been married and divorced before," she wrote in her Instagram wedding reveal.
 "All untrue.
 But WE knew our truth.
 So it felt silly to try and correct anything."

 Basically, it's hard to be 100 percent certain just what is going on in their lives at any given moment.
-And that's just the way the new Mr. and Mrs. Morgan like it.
+And that's just the way Mr. and Mrs. Morgan like it.

 For instance, there's the holiday tradition of watching Les Misérables, one Burton admits Morgan doesn't love, but indulges anyway.